tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 Add shared event parameters in event_data object in the payload.
 Values accepted: strings, integers, float and json.

 These parameters can override:
-- default parameters
+- default event parameters
-- parameters taken from dataLayer added in Nameless Analytics Client-side tracker tag
+- dataLayer event parameters added in Nameless Analytics Client-side tracker tag

 These parameters can be overridden by:
-- parameter added for a specific event in Nameless Analytics Client-side tracker tag
+- event parameters added in Nameless Analytics Client-side tracker tag
-- parameter added for a specific request in Nameless Analytics Server-side client tag
+- event parameters added in Nameless Analytics Server-side client tag

 #### Add page status code
 Call the get_status_code() utility function and add page status code in event_data.page_status_code field in the payload.